Skip to main content

 Neighborhood Liaisons

 Neighborhood Liaisons are your connection to city information and resources.
-They are listed by neighborhood under "Contact" at right.
+They are listed by neighborhood area under "Contact."

-Every neighborhood has a Liaison – a member of the Neighborhood Outreach team who works with residents in a neighborhood area of the city.
-Liaisons can respond to issues in any neighborhood, but they also work to connect residents to customer service from the City of Bellevue.
+Every neighborhood area has a liaison, a member of the Neighborhood Outreach team who works with residents.
+Liaisons can respond to issues in any neighborhood area, but they also work to connect residents to customer service from the City of Bellevue.

 Residents can contact their Neighborhood Liaison for: